TheOddler/aplai/report/report.md

 		alldifferent(Col)
 	).

-Similarly we extract each block and add the `alldifferent` constaint.
+Similarly we extract each block and add the `alldifferent` constraint.
 The `alldifferent` constraint from the `ic` library is an active constraint and the only one we use.
 All that's left then is starting the search.